-the observer's beliefs, the observer's beliefs about the crow's beliefs, the observer's beliefs about the fox's beliefs, and the observer's beliefs about the crow's beliefs about the fox's beliefs.
+UMBRA had difficulty with a few of the scenarios.
+For instance, one of the rightmost points in Figure 1 (a) corresponds to an instance of perfect precision but imperfect recall, in that the system omitted some target inferences.
+In this vignette, The Fox and the Crow, the system infers the observer's beliefs, the observer's beliefs about the crow's beliefs, the observer's beliefs about the fox's beliefs about the fox's beliefs.
 Several elements of the exchange were missed at this last, deepest level - for example, the belief that the crow believes that the fox believes that the crow suggested a trade in good faith.
 This is likely because there is typically less information available at deeper embeddings.

 Conversely, the leftmost points correspond to instances of perfect recall but imperfect precision.
 For example, in The Hungry Crow, the system initially explained the crow's journey to the barn where it knew the jar of grain was kept in terms of the crow 'visiting' the jar.
-This part of the explanation was competing with the true 'acquire edible food' explanation, which at this early stage in the sequence of observations was more difficult to infer.
+This part of the explanation was competing with the true "acquire edible food" explanation, which at this early stage in the sequence of observations was more difficult to infer.
 Specifically, beliefs about the crow opening and closing the jar, the grain being in the jar, and the grain being edible to the crow, were more costly to assume than the agency of the jar and the crow's judgement that the jar was not hostile - all that was required for the crow to be visiting.

-A greater number of working memory elements available for incorporation is associated with a broader search space, which in turn means means a greater number of higher-quality candidate rule instances are accessible.
-The converse is also true, with the result that very early in the run, where input elements are sparse, UMBRA can excessively explore low-quality candidates.
-For instance, the system was able to conclude that the jar ate the crow, and that the crow therefore made a poor judgement call.
-Upon incrementally processing later inputs about the crow's actions in the barn, UMBRA reconstructed the entire target explanation correctly, but these extra incorrect details remained in working memory due to the way the explanation is monotonically extended.
+At this early stage in the run, where plenty of computational resources were available but inputs to incorporate into the explanation were still sparse, the system was able to conclude that the jar ate the crow, and that the crow therefore made a poor judgement call.
+Upon incrementally processing later inputs about the crow's actions in the barn, UMBRA reconstructed the entire target explanation correctly, but these extra incorrect details remained in working memory.

-In the case of the two scenarios that did less well on both precision and recall - The Lurking Eel and The Trapped Crow - both types of error appeared, for similar reasons.
-Some of the social interactions went unexplained ("the crow believed that the fox believed the crow asphyxiated") and at the same time, UMBRA jumped to conclusions ("the fox successfully dragged the eel out of the pond"), or was excessively imaginative early in the run, when it could later have explained things better using new input ("rather than escaping, the crow left the fox's den in order to lay in ambush for the fox").
+In the case of the two scenarios that did less well on both precision and recall - The Lurking Eel and The Trapped Crow - both types of error appeared.
+Some of the social interactions went unexplained ("the crow believed that the fox believed the crow asphyxiated") and, at the same time UMBRA jumped to conclusions ("the fox successfully dragged the eel out of the pond"), or was excessively imaginative when it could later have explained things better using new supporting input ("rather than escaping, the crow left the fox's den in order to lay in ambush for the fox").